superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/AutomaticallyTrackedEvents.md

 ## Overview

 The SDK automatically tracks the below events.
 Some of these can trigger paywalls.
-We encourage you to track them in your own analytics and use them to trigger paywalls if supported, as described in [Triggering a Paywall](<doc:Triggering>).
+We encourage you to track them in your own analytics and use them to trigger paywalls on the dashboard if supported, as described in [Triggering a Paywall](<doc:Triggering>).

 Event Name | Action | Can Trigger Paywalls
 --- | --- | ---